-By revamping its partnerships regime to address the current needs of market participants, Luxembourg has further strengthened its position as one of the top European jurisdictions for the domiciliation of investment structures.
+By revamping its partnerships regime to address the current needs of market players, Luxembourg has further strengthened its position as one of the top European jurisdictions for the domiciliation of investment structures.

 vii Future legislative changes

-The government is discussing the possibility of introducing the concept of a trust similar to the English trust or the Dutch stichting into the Luxembourg legal framework with a view to strengthening, among other things, the Luxembourg wealth management sector.
-Discussions inspired by the works of the Haut Comité de la Place Financière, an advisory body to the government in financial sector matters, are currently ongoing at a national level.
+The Luxembourg government discusses the possibility to introduce the notion of a trust similar to the English trust or the Dutch Stichting into the Luxembourg legal framework with a view to strengthen, among others, the Luxembourg wealth management sector.
+Discussions inspired by the works of the Haut Comité de la Place Financière (an advisory body to the government in matters concerning the financial sector) are currently ongoing at a national level.

-The government is proposing an overhaul of the Luxembourg insolvency regime with a view to its modernisation.
-A bill to that effect is currently pending in Parliament providing for a legal framework prioritising (where practicable) the preservation or reorganisation of a debtor's business as opposed to the liquidation thereof.
+The Luxembourg government is proposing to overhaul the Luxembourg insolvency regime with a view to its modernisation.
+Bill 6539 (the Insolvency Bill) is currently pending in Parliament providing for a legal framework prioritising (where practicable) the preservation or reorganisation, or both, of a debtor's business as opposed to the liquidation thereof.
 The proposed amendments include:

 - the implementation of various mechanisms that help companies in financial difficulties to avoid bankruptcy proceedings and allow them to preserve their business;

-- giving a second chance to businesspeople who in the past have acted in good faith, but nevertheless are subject to insolvency proceedings, to open a new business;
+- giving a second chance to businesspeople, who in the past acted in good faith, but nevertheless were subject to insolvency proceedings, to open a new business;

-- preventing businesspeople whose business has failed and who have acted in bad faith from setting up new businesses;
+- preventing businesspeople, whose business failed and who acted in bad faith, from setting up new businesses;

 - the implementation of mechanisms to protect employees and preserve jobs; and

-- the amendment of certain specific provisions of the bankruptcy procedure with a view to its modernisation and the abolishment of certain obsolete insolvency procedures (e.g., controlled management and reprieve from payment) that are not (or are very rarely) used in practice.
+- the amendment of certain specific provisions of the bankruptcy procedure with a view to its modernisation and the abolishment of certain obsolete insolvency procedures (e.g., controlled management and reprieve from payment), which are not (or very rarely) used in practice.

-EU Member States are further bound to implement the 'restructuring frameworks' directive40 by July 2021 (subject to the extension option set out therein).
-It is our current understanding that the Luxembourg implementation of the directive (in relation to which no specific bill has been tabled so far) will be included in the above-mentioned wider insolvency law reform.
+EU Member States are further bound to implement the Restructuring Frameworks Directive (2019/1023) by July 2021 (subject to the extension option set out therein).
+It is our current understanding that the Luxembourg directive implementation (in relation to which no specific bill has been tabled so far) will be included in the above-mentioned wider insolvency law reform.

 Issuance and settlement of securities on a blockchain

-The Bill is a continuation of the Act of 1 March 2019, which expressly recognised the use of DLT in the context of the circulation of securities.
-The Bill aims to provide legal certainty to issuers to directly issue DLT securities by keeping their securities registers on a distributed ledger (such as a blockchain).
+The Blockchain Bill is a continuation of the Luxembourg Act of 1 March 2019, which expressly recognised the use of DLTs in the context of the circulation of securities.
+The Blockchain Bill aims to provide legal certainty to issuers to directly issue DLT securities by keeping their securities' registers on a distributed ledger (such as a blockchain).

-The Bill also allows a broader array of market participants to facilitate DLT issuances by acting as the central account keeper for such issuances.
+The Blockchain Bill also allows a broader array of players to facilitate DLT issuances by acting as the central account keeper for such issuances.

 Outlook and conclusions

-These continue to be challenging times.
-The financial crisis changed first into an economic recession and then into a public finance crisis.
-Although signs of recovery can be seen on the horizon for an increasing number of countries, the global economy remains fragile for various reasons (including the political instability in the Middle East and the slowdown of the economies of the BRIC41 and Next Eleven42 countries).
+We continue to live in challenging times.
+The financial crisis has changed first into an economic recession and then into a public finance crisis.
+Although signs of recovery can be seen on the horizon for an increasing number of countries, the global economy remains fragile for various reasons (including the political instability in the Middle East and the slowing down of the economies of BRIC countries and the Next Eleven countries).